moonbse/blog/README.md

 16. Testing ACID compliance in database, writing backends in go to test features
 17. Distributed key-value store
 18. log-based distributed database
+19. Serializability and isolation guarantees in database, test with spring may be